 How well do you understand your prospective customers?
-These days, it’s not enough to brush up on top-level insights from a target account list.
-You have to meet your future and current customers where they are and on their terms.
+These days, it’s not enough to brush up on top-level insights online or buy a list.

-When marketing campaigns are built on a narrow view of the target account, without a complete understanding of who they are and what they really want and need, you typically fail to hit the mark.
-At worst, you risk losing their business altogether.
+When marketing campaigns are built with limited intelligence about the target account (i.e.without a complete understanding of who they are and what they really want and need) you typically fail to strike the target.

 Let’s paint a quick scenario.
-Let’s say you go to a nutritionist for assistance with meal planning, and rather than look at your chart for insights on tailoring care specifically to you, she hands you an in-depth monthly plan with — you guessed it – multiple foods you’re highly allergic to.
-On one hand, props to her for making a detailed effort.
+Let’s say you go to a nutritionist for assistance with meal planning, and rather than looking at your chart to gather insights on how to best tailor care care specifically to your dietary needs, she hands you an in-depth monthly plan with — you guessed it – multiple foods you’re highly allergic to.
+On the one hand, props to her for making a detailed effort.
 But on the other, it was useless because she ignored your specific needs.
 Not exactly conducive to a positive experience.
 You’re clearly not going to implement the food plan or trust her with your health in the future.

 Nobody likes to feel misunderstood.
-But this is how it feels when the company trying to sell you a solution really doesn’t know you after all.
-And while being unprepared won’t cause you physical harm like a nut allergy might, it can sure increase the odds of killing a deal.
+But this is how it feels when the company trying to sell you a solution really doesn’t know you very well.
+And while being unprepared on the prospecting front won’t cause a potential customer physical harm like a nut allergy might, it can sure increase your odds of killing a deal.

-By now we’re in agreement there’s no one-size-fits-all plan for every prospective customer that comes your way, so it’s critical to spend the time to understand how your customers function.
-In other words, you need a 360-degree view of your accounts.
+In B2B there’s no one-size-fits-all plan for account-based targeting, so it’s critical to spend the time necessary to understand how your future and current customers function.
+In other words, you need to develop an in-depth view of your accounts.

-The formula for account-based marketing success hinges on a three-prong model of Fit, knowing your target accounts; Intent, knowing which of your target accounts are actively researching or buying so you can prioritize these accounts; and Engagement, creating engagement with the right people in the right accounts.
+The formula for account-based marketing success hinges on a four-prong model of Fit, knowing your target accounts; Intent, knowing which of your target accounts are actively researching or buying your product/solution so you can prioritize these accounts; Relationship, knowing which accounts have the deepest relationship with your company, and Engagement, creating engagement with the right people in the right accounts.

-Here’s an example.
-Imagine you sell a SaaS product for physical therapists.
-Based on your ICP and research history of your current customers, you know your prospective customers are likely searching for content about cloud-based electronic medical records, streamlining documentation, billing and outcomes tracking, among other concerns a clinic director might face.
+Here’s an example: imagine you sell a SaaS product for physical therapists.
+Based on your ICP and the research history of your current customers, you know your prospective customers are likely searching for content about cloud-based electronic medical records, streamlining documentation, and billing and outcomes tracking among other concerns a clinic director might face.
 Intent data can arm your team with this key information to help inform decisions and next steps.

 While intent is all about identifying interest and catching it early to help inform your sales and marketing teams’ strategies, engagement insights demonstrate the ways in which accounts are currently interacting with your brand, online and off.

-With engagement insights, you’ll know which accounts are visiting your website, attending your events, opening your emails and downloading content — all signaling a high level of engagement.
+With engagement insights, you’ll know which accounts are engaging the most with your website, events, emails, and content — all signaling a high level of interest.
 This data adds to the 360-view of the account by revealing exactly what the account is interested in and when, providing tremendous value to your marketing and sales team so they may take steps to tailor their messaging and improve the customer experience going forward.